johnalison/WorkingPhilosophy/WorkingPhilosophy.md

     that which is said cannot be unsaid.

 - The work of living is to set STANDARDs and to live by them.
-Dont comrimise.
+Dont compromise.

   > Judge all you say, do, and the opinions you hold by your standards.
 "Are these consistent with my beliefs?"
-"Are these what the persion I want to be would do?"
+"Are these what the person I want to be would do?"

-- Its irrational to care about what people in the far future wil think of you.
+- Its irrational to care about what people in the far future will think of you.
 You wont be around to experience it one way or the other.

 - Things you can learn from children